Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Error and noise analysis

 We caution that, in 2D, a topological memory with a finite-temperature bath is not truly self-correcting in the sense that there is always a finite maximum lifetime for the logical quantum information that exponentially increases with the gap size and is independent of system size \cite{Brown:2016cla}.
 The transversal gates are still protected within this life time.
 Nevertheless, for higher dimensions (e.g., in 4D), a true self-correcting memory can exist, where similar transversal SWAP gates between different sub-lattices can also be applied.

-\nin \textbf{Error analysis of the measurement protocols}
+\subsection{Error analysis of the measurement protocols}

-\nin We have proposed two methods for measuring modular transformations: (1) through a Ramsey interferometer, which uses an ancilla, and (2) by directly measuring SWAP operators, as in a many-body interferometer.
+\nin In the previous sections, we have proposed two methods for measuring modular transformations: (1) through a Ramsey interferometer (Sec.~\ref{sec:Ramsey}), which uses an ancilla, and (2) by directly measuring SWAP operators (Sec.~\ref{sec:beam-splitter}), as in a many-body interferometer with beam splitters.
 In this section we briefly describe the effect of (a) errors in the SWAP operations, (b) deviations of the system from the pure ground state due to finite temperature or perturbations to the Hamiltonian, and (c) errors in the measurement process.
 Below we briefly discuss these issues.

 The Ramsey interferometer essentially takes the overlap between the wavefunctions at the end of two different histories, $\ket{\psi_0}$ and $\mathcal{R}_{\alpha} \mathcal{S}\ket{\psi_0}$.
 Here we consider the simplest protocol, which implements $\mathcal{R}_\alpha \mathcal{S}$, although the discussion can be readily generalized to other protocols as well.
 As discussed in the main text, the $\mathcal{R}_{\alpha} \mathcal{S}$ operation can be implemented by two SWAP operations, $\prod_j \text{SWAP}_j(1,2) \text{SWAP}_j(3,4)$.
 Let us suppose that there is an error in these operations due to error in the required tunneling time needed to implement the SWAP operations.
 The final wave function, after the controlled-SWAP, is then $\ket{\psi'_f}= \frac{1}{\sqrt{2}}\big[\ket{M}_L \otimes \ket{{\bf 0_A}} + \mathcal{M}_R \otimes \ket{{\bf 1_A}}\big]$, where $\ket{\mathcal{M}_L} = \ket{\psi_0}$ and $\ket{\mathcal{M}_R} = \prod_j U_{j}(\Delta t_j) \mathcal{R}_\alpha \mathcal{S} \ket{\psi_0} $.
 Here $U_{j}(\Delta t_j) \approx 1 +i (2 J) \sum_j (\Delta t_j^{(12)} a_{j,12-}^\dagger a_{j,12-} + \Delta t_j^{(34)} a_{j,34-}^\dagger a_{j,34-})$. $\Delta t_j^{(ab)}$ are the timing errors for the SWAP operation between layers $a$ and $b$ for site $j$. $a_{j,12-}$ and $a_{j,34-}$ are the anti-symmetric modes associated with layers 12, and 34, respectively.